HaiderAltaf/Polyp-cancer--segmentation-in-colon-image/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Make sure to follow the project's code style and include appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the content based on your specific requirements and project structure.